 Boat ladders make it easier for boaters and their passengers to get in and out of the water, from a dinghy or the boat deck itself.
 There are a number of popular styles and Wholesale Marine carries a selection of each.
-We offer Boat Swim ladders manufactured by Garelick, JIF, Sea Dog, Windline are high quality ladders to fit any boat.
+We offer Boat Swim ladders manufactured by Garelick, JIF, Sea Dog, and Windline; all are high quality ladders to fit any boat.

-Now is the time to take that extra step to make the boat boarding process easier for future boating adventures with friends and family.
-If you are not familiar with the ladders used on boats here are some tips to assist you in making your select.
+Why not make the boat boarding process easier for future boating adventures with friends and family?
+If you are not familiar with the ladders used on boats here are some tips to assist you in making your selection.

 How Do Boat Ladders Work?

 To be effective, the ladder must extend below the water line, preferably with at least 2 to 4 rungs underwater.
 There must also be clearance for feet and hands so that swimmers may easily climb out of the water and onto the deck.
 An important feature of any boat ladder is that it must fold up and out of the way when not in use or be removable and require little storage space on board.